Elinorre/InstroPitch/README.md

 The inputed audio files will be converted into spectograms (arrays).
 These spectrograms are only input into the CNN.
 Iwill use two different spectrograms to train two CNNs.
 The CNN that identifies pitch will be trained with short spectrograms from the middle of the audio file.
 The CNN that identifies insturments will be trained with longer spectrograms that begin at the start of the audio file.

 **What is the model’s accuracy?**
 There are currently three working scripts.
-All have a test accuracy greater than 90% for pitch prediction and greater than 85% for insturment prediction.
+All have a test accuracy greater than 90% for pitch prediction and greater than 85% for instrument prediction.

 **How does this model work?**
 - The input: one channel spectrogram 22, 128